 Some patients might not experience any symptoms.
 The diagnosis can then happen through a careful exam by a dental professional or on X-rays.
 Others might notice:

-toothache that doesn’t go away with medication,
+toothache that does not go away with medication,

 difficulty in chewing,